cmarrin/OldClover/README.md

 The 'function' element introduces a function.
 The function name can be preceded by an optional type which is its return type.
 It can have 0 or more formal parameters, which can have the type int, float or pointer to int, float or struct.
 As mentioned above the block of a function can have 'var' elements which define local variables.

+### Commands

+The 'command' element defines named commands to be called from outside the interpreter.
+You provide a command name identifier, number of params expected to be passed in and the name of an init and loop function.
+The command name can be any length, but only the first 7 characters are used, so the name much be unique in the first 7 characters.
+The number of params passed to Interpreter::init() must match the number of params expected.
+The init function have a return value, but it is ignored.
+The loop function must have a return type of int.
+The return value is expected to be the number of milliseconds to delay before the next call to loop.

 ## Runtime

 The runtime is a stack oriented virtual machine.
 There are opcodes for pushing and popping, function calls keep the return pc and base pointer on the stack, and all operations are performed on the top one or two stack elements.
 In addition to ints and floats, the stack can also contain a pointer.
 To store the result of an operation you first PushRef to push a pointer to where you want the result, then Push the two operands, do the operation which leaves the result on the stack, then PopDeref to store the result at the pushed address.